uv1000/P2/writeup_P2_Ulrich_voll.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 I adapted
-[This .jpynb](https://github.com/udacity/CarND-Camera-Calibration/blob/master/camera_calibration.ipynb) provided in the classroom.
+[this .jpynb](https://github.com/udacity/CarND-Camera-Calibration/blob/master/camera_calibration.ipynb) provided in the classroom.

-The code for this step is contained in the first code cells of the IPython notebook located in "./P2_SDC_Ulrich_Voll.ipynb".
+The code for this step is contained in the code cells of Section 1 of the IPython notebook located in "./P2_SDC_Ulrich_Voll.ipynb".

-`objp` is a constant, representing cordinates of an idealised of a 9x6 chessboard in three-space (z = 0).
+Here the grid `objp` is constant for all images, representing cordinates of an idealised 9x6 chessboard in three-space (z = 0).

 In a loop over a list containing all example pictures I attempt to find chessboard coordinates.

-Whenever I find some, I append `objp` to the list `objpoints`, and the resulting `corners` to anotner list called `imgpoints`.
-In case no chessboard is found, nothing is appended to those lists.
+Whenever I find some, I append `objp` to the list `objpoints`, and the resulting `corners` to another list called `imgpoints`.
+In case no chessboard is found, I append nothing to those lists.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to one of the test images using the `cv2.undistort()` function and obtained this result:
+I then use the resulting lists `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.

+I apply this distortion  correction to one of the test images using the `cv2.undistort()` function and obtained this result:

-Distorted:
+Distorted (calibration3.jpg):
 ![alt text][image0]

 Undistorted (after correction):

 ![alt text][image1]

+Finally I save the coefficients mtx and dist to a pickle container.

 ### Pipeline (single images)